Tests Status Documentation Status

 Several additional dependencies are required/recommended for more advanced use-cases.

-For Bayesian inference, you may need an unrelease version of distreqx:
+For Bayesian inference, you may need this fork of distreqx:

 Citation